- Alzheimer’s & Other Dementias

 - Download information on Dosing and Side Effects of the current Alzheimer’s disease medications

 To learn more about currently approved medications for Alzheimer’s disease, view the UCI MIND Family Education Series session, Advances in Dementia Treatment: Current and Future Medications.

-In mild cognitive impairment (MCI) and throughout the course of Alzheimer’s disease, affected individuals can experience a variety of behavioral and psychological symptoms.
-Common symptoms include apathy, depression, agitation, anxiety, suspiciousness and paranoia, hallucinations, and wandering.
+In Mild Cognitive Impairment (MCI) and throughout the course of Alzheimer’s disease, affected individuals can experience a variety of behavioral and psychological symptoms.
+Common symptoms include apathy, depression, agitation, anxiety, paranoia, hallucinations, and wandering.
 Symptoms vary from individual to individual and wax and wane during the disease process.
 Guiding principles in the treatment of behavioral and psychological symptoms of dementia are:

-- If there is no medical cause, try behavioral strategies first to manage the symptom
+- If there is no medical cause, try non-pharmacological strategies first to manage the symptom.

 Scientists today are looking beyond treating the symptoms of Alzheimer’s disease to addressing the underlying disease process.
-Clinical trials are testing many possible interventions, such as immunization therapy, cardiovascular treatments, antioxidants, cognitive training and physical activity, that research suggests could slow, delay or even prevent Alzheimer’s disease.
+Clinical trials are testing many possible interventions, such as immunotherapy and other anti-amyloid treatments, neuroprotective interventions, cognitive training and physical activity, and other treatment strategies.